azer/posts/2010-08-09-domloader.markdown

 ## Getting Started

-To get started to use DOMLoader, all we need to do is to download latest version of DOMloader and put it in a directory which can be accessible from the web page from which we will import it.
+To get started to use DOMLoader, the first thing to do is to [download latest version of DOMLoader](http://github.com/azer/domloader/downloads) and put it in a directory which can be accessible from the web page from which we will import it.
 To take advantage of DOMLoader, I create a directory tree like as follows for every project keep isolated constituents of my projects: